dapr/java-sdk/examples/src/main/java/io/dapr/examples/pubsub/http/README.md

 # Dapr Pub-Sub Sample

-In this sample, we'll create a publisher and a subscriber java applications using Dapr, based on the publish-subcribe pattern.
+In this sample, we'll create a publisher and a subscriber java applications using Dapr, based on the publish-subscribe pattern.
 The publisher will generate messages of a specific topic, while subscriber will listen for messages of specific topic.
 See [Why Pub-Sub](#why-pub-sub) to understand when this pattern might be a good choice for your software architecture.

 Visit [this](https://docs.dapr.io/developing-applications/building-blocks/pubsub/pubsub-overview/) link for more information about Dapr and Pub-Sub.